GregorR/style/CONTRACTIONS.md

 Some contractions are positive, useful advances in language, as they eliminate ambiguity.
 The verb “have” typically indicates possession, but is also used as an auxiliary to introduce the past perfect, as in “I have gone” or, preferably, “I've gone”.
-Historically, this contraction was allowed to take either meaning, but in modern usage, it always indicates the auxiliary: “I've gone” is right, but “I've two brothers” is wrong.
+Historically, the contraction was allowed to take either meaning, but in modern usage, it always indicates the auxiliary: “I've gone” is right, but “I've two brothers” is wrong.
 The ambiguity which can arise from these two forms is actually *eliminated* by using the contraction, making the meaning